There’s a big tournament next week and your models are all but assembled What’s a gamer to do? Enter the art of the quickie.

 How do you achieve such a feat in such a short time?

 Here’s my method, broken down in steps with little notes on the why/what/when/how drunk of each tip.
-This article was also the basis for the Paint Your Army in 30 Days e-book.
+There are many ways you can achieve this.
 The quickie is really what this is all about: having max results in minimal time.

 Given time, I intend to break down every step in excruciating detail for you.